Who Is She 2 U: Release and promotion

 Usher appeared on a self-recorded duet remix of "Who Is She 2 U".

 In late October 2003, an early version of "Who Is She 2 U" was presented along with two other Timbaland productions on Afrodisiac, "Afrodisiac" and album cut "Finally", onto the Brandy Special Music Project account on ratethemusic.com, a website that asks people's opinions on new tracks from various artists.
 The leaked version featured a different vocal production and ending from the one that was eventually placed on Afrodisiac.
 The final version of the song was first played during an interview with American hip hop DJ Funkmaster Flex on New York City radio station Hot 97.
 "Who Is She 2 U" was among those Afrodisiac tracks that were streamed over one million times via mtv.com's The Leak in the week preceding the album's release in June 2004.

 "Who Is She 2 U" was officially announced as the album's second single in a press release from July 9, 2004.
 While rapper Fabolous was supposed to appear on the remix of the song, his version received no official release from Atlantic Records, though it was later leaked via internet and mixtapes.
-Other promotional remixes were produced by Jerry Santiago, Hani Albader, Josh Harris, Lenny Bertoldo, Johnny Budz, Davidson Ospina, duo Ean Sugarman and Vincent di Pasquale, and Eric "E-Smoove" Miller.
+Eric "E-Smoove" Miller.
 Fellow R&B singer Usher, who was reportedly expected to appear on the album at one time or another, re-recorded the song on his own prior to the single's release in the United States, replacing parts of Norwood's vocals for a male perspective.
 While it received no official release nor was promoted by Atlantic, because of clearance issues concerning Usher's vocals, the unofficial duet version received some airplay, mostly on mix shows, in the US.